CarlosNZ/fig-tree-evaluator/README.md

 - `data` -- a single object containing any *objects* in your application that may wish to be inspected using the [objectProperties](#object_properties) operator.
 (See [playground](LINK) for examples).
 If these objects are regularly changing, you'll probably want to pass them into each separate evaluation rather than with the initial constructor.
 - `functions` -- a single object containing any *custom functions* available for use by the [customFunctions](#custom_functions) operator.
 - `fragments` -- commonly-used expressions (with optional parameters) that can be re-used in any other expression.
 See [Fragments](#fragments)
-- `pgConnection` -- if you wish to make calls to a Postgres database using the [`pgSQL` operator](#pg_sql), pass a [node-postres](https://node-postgres.com/) connection object here.
+- `pgConnection` -- if you wish to make calls to a Postgres database using the [`pgSQL` operator](#pg_sql), pass a [node-postgres](https://node-postgres.com/) connection object here.
 - `graphQLConnection` -- a GraphQL connection object, if using the [`graphQL` operator](#graphql).
 See operator details below.
 - `baseEndpoint` -- A general http headers object that will be passed to *all* http-based operators (`GET`, `POST`, `GraphQL`).
 Useful if all http queries are to a common server -- then each individual node will only require a relative url.
 See specific operator for more details.
 - `headers` -- A general http headers object that will be passed to *all* http-based operators.
-Useful for authenticatian headers, for example.
+Useful for authentication headers, for example.
 Each operator and instance can have its own headers, though, so see specific operator reference for details.
 - `returnErrorAsString` -- by default the evaluator will throw errors with invalid evaluation expressions (with helpful error messages indicating the node which threw the error and what the problem was).
 But if you have `returnErrorAsString: true` set, the evaluator will never throw, but instead return error messages as a valid string output.
 (See also the [`fallback`](#other-common-properties) parameter below)
 - `allowJSONStringInput` -- the evaluator is expecting the input expression to be a javascript object.
 However, it will also accept JSON strings if this option is set to `true`.
 We have to perform additional logic on every evaluation input to determine if a string is a JSON expression or a standard string, so this is skipped by default for performance reasons.
 However, if you want to send (for example) user input directly to the evaluator without running it through your own `JSON.parse()`, then enable this option.
 - `skipRuntimeTypeCheck` -- we perform comprehensive type checking at runtime to ensure that each operator only performs its operation on valid inputs.
 If type checking fails, we throw an error detailing the explicit problem.
 However, if `skipRuntimeTypeCheck` is set to `true`, then all inputs are passed to the operator regardless, and any errors will come from whatever standard javascript errors might be encountered (e.g. trying to pass a primitive value when an array is expected => `.map is not a function`)